OL-YAD/rossmann-pharmaceuticals-sales-forecast/README.md

 Rossmann's finance team requires accurate sales forecasts to facilitate better resource planning and financial decision-making.
 This project provides an end-to-end solution that delivers these predictions to finance team analysts.

 ## Data Source
-The dataset used in this project is sourced from the [Rossmann Store Sales Kaggle competition](https://www.kaggle.com/competitions/rossmann-store-sales/data).
+The dataset used in this project is sourced from the [Rossmann Store Sales|Kaggle](https://www.kaggle.com/competitions/rossmann-store-sales/data).